-In All the Light
+In All the Light Here Comes from

-author Robert T. McMaster brings Edward Hitchcock
+Massachusetts author Robert T. McMaster brings

-other unpublished manuscripts, McMaster presents
+notes, and other unpublished manuscripts, McMaster

-achievements and his theological writings, as well
+scientific achievements and his theological

-introduced with a vignette, a scene from the life
+Each chapter is introduced with a vignette, a

-of Edward Hitchcock or his family, that reveals
+scene from the life of Edward Hitchcock or his

 The Life and Legacy of Edward Hitchcock